alistairstead/talks/fullstack-bdd/fullstack-bdd.md

     When I make a request of service "http://service.dev/will/succeed" Then the callback should be invoked with the response "Success"
 ```

+^ In this form even though it is a technical example you can start to see the domain come to the fore.

 ---